bitpay/cordova-plugin-qrscanner/readme.md

 })
 ```

-Pauses the video preview on the current frame (as if a snapshot was taken) and stops scanning (if scanning).
+Pauses the video preview on the current frame (as if a snapshot was taken) and pauses scanning (if a scan is in progress).

 ```js
 QRScanner.resumePreview(function(status){